rails/rails/guides/source/migrations.md

 ```

 If version 20080906120000 is greater than the current version (i.e., it is
-migrating upwards), this will run the +up+ method on all migrations up to and
+migrating upwards), this will run the `up` method on all migrations up to and
 including 20080906120000, and will not execute any later migrations.
 If
-migrating downwards, this will run the +down+ method on all the migrations
+migrating downwards, this will run the `down` method on all the migrations
 down to, but not including, 20080906120000.

 ### Rolling Back